apify/apify-docs/sources/academy/webscraping/anti_scraping/mitigation/using_proxies.md

 ## Next up {#next}

-[Next up](./generating_fingerprints.md), we'll be checking out how to use two NPM packages to generate and inject [browser fingerprints](../techniques/fingerprinting.md).
+[Next up](./generating_fingerprints.md), we'll be checking out how to use two npm packages to generate and inject [browser fingerprints](../techniques/fingerprinting.md).